AQAEnglishExam Board Revision

 Exam Questions

-Describe and explain how the writer uses imagery to enhance the text...
+Describe and explain how the writer uses imagery in the extract.
 [6 marks]

 6 marks